The Heathen - Where do they go when they die?

 Here’s what we know about God

-God will be absolutely fair when dealing with the heathen.
+God will be absolutely fair when dealing with the lost folks.
 We can always trust God to do the right thing.

 “Far be it from You to do such a thing as this, to slay the righteous with the wicked, so that the righteous should be as the wicked; far be it from You!
 Shall not the Judge of all the earth do right?”
 Genesis 18:25.